March 6, 2014

 There's a lot of different types of mysteries, for example.
 With us, you can guarantee you only learn about cozy mysteries that don't have sex, violence or profanity if that's what you want.
 But if those things don't bother you, you'll hear about a wider selection of novels.
 The content filters make it easier to readers to try new authors with confidence that they won't get to chapter four and find something that really turns them off.

-3) How has the ebook revolution changed reading and book buying habits?
+3) How has the ebook revolution changed

 For one thing, an ebook never has to go out of print.
 Ever!
 Think about the implications of that.
 Your choices are no longer limited to what's available on the shelf of your bookstore and that alone has enormous implications for American culture.
 Ebooks also dramatically lower the cost of publishing for authors and it frees them to write what they want.